 The Border Collie has been ranked by Veterinarians as the most intelligent dog breed in the world, and if you have ever seen them in action then it is easy to see why.
 They are the Einstein of dogs!
 The Border Collie has been ranked by the American Kennel Club (AKC) as the 35th most popular dog in America.

 The Australian Shepherd dog has a somewhat confusing history and there is much debate as to where he comes from.
 The most agreed upon theory is that his ancestors were from the Pyrenees in Spain and the Scottish Highlands, whose shepherd’s sailed to Australia in search of a better land.
 However, they realized they could not farm as they had wished due to central Australia’s arid landscape and so they sailed to North America, along with other shepherds from Australia.
+They are often compared to the Australian Cattle dog.

 It is believed that it was in North America that Americans created their perfect herding dog using the previously mentioned breeds.
 It is presumed that as they had just arrived from Australia, they named him the Australian Shepherd.
 However, he is no more Australian than he is Spanish or Scottish, and really is more American!
 Australian Shepherds are also popular with the designer dog crowd, being bred recently with the Labrador to create the Aussiedor breed.